 To express that something is sweet in Japanese we use love [甘い] which can also mean naive, unprepared, half-assed, excessively tolerant, bland, soft, insufficient, incomplete, ineffective, succulent.

-Unlike Portuguese, this word can have a negative connotation when used on occasions that are not describing the taste of a food.
-So be careful when you call something sweet.
+Unlike English, this word can have a negative connotation when used in occasions that are not describing the taste of a food.
+So be careful when calling something sweet.
 For example:

 - Niamae [人に甘い] - It can refer to a spoiled person, or easy;

-- Amaeru [甘える] - It means flattering, flattering, giving up;
+- Amaeru [甘える] - It means flattering, giving up;

 - Amai hahaoya [甘い母親] - In a negative way, a mother who spoils her child;